How to Install Google Play Store in Windows 11 and Run Android Apps (2023)

 Step 6: Launch Google Play Store from Start in Windows 11

-After successful installation, Windows Subsystem for Android window will show up.
-It will automatically close after some time.
+After successful installation, the Windows Subsystem for Android window will show up.
+You may also see some other pop-ups, close them all.

-Now, go to Start and search for Play Store.
-Then launch Google Play Store from search results and sign in with your Google account to install and run Android apps on your Windows 11 PC.
+The Google Play Store will ask you to sign in with your Google account to install and run Android apps on your Windows 11 PC.

 SEE ALSO: How to Enable Windows Subsystem for Linux (WSL-2) in Windows 11?